nutsfinance/tapio-eth/test/docs/StableAsset.md

 - Approve swap contract to spend 8 token2
 - Mint 8 token2 to swap contract
 - Get exchange amount for 8 token2
-- Get total amount
-- Before exchange, we have 105 token1 and 85 token2
-- After exchange, 8 token2 is exchanged in so that token2 balance becomes 93
-- Assert invariant

 ## should return the correct mint amount when two tokens are not equal rebasing
 - Deploy swap and tokens